All Case Studies

 The ROI of Administrative Automation

-That time is now spent on unscheduled hallway conversations with principals & teachers, pop-in classroom visits, and being present in the spaces where leadership actually matters.
-He no longer stops at the office on the way out of town to sign paperwork.
-He no longer returns at midnight to clear a stack before the morning.
-His signature isn't required for everything anymore, and that changes what kind of leader he gets to be.
+It shows up in unscheduled hallway conversations with teachers, pop-in classroom visits, and being present where it matters most.
+He no longer stops by the office on his way out of town to clear paperwork.
+He no longer returns late at night to work through a backlog.
+His signature is no longer a bottleneck, and that changes what kind of leader he gets to be.

-Cariina replaced a range of tools and manual systems West Sabine had cobbled together, including a $17,000 inventory management platform, an IT help desk tool, a separate operations help desk, and a sprawling network of Google Forms that didn’t provide alerts and required manual monitoring.
+Cariina replaced a patchwork of tools and manual processes, including a $17,000 inventory management tool, an IT help desk tool, a separate operations help desk, and a sprawling network of Google Forms with a single system that tracks work from request to resolution.

-West Sabine's board has evolved into one of the most data-driven, operationally focused boards in the region.
+West Sabine's board expects clarity, accountability, and answers.
 They want to know checks and balances are in place, and that their superintendent isn't burning out.
 Cariina gives Dr. Gilder the answers they need before they ask.

 "Greatness is the goal, but excellence is the standard.
 Cariina is the foundation.
 Once it's set, it's set, and now we can go build the dynasty."